 The sidecar's differential could also be locked to evenly distribute all the power to the two drive wheels at the same time when going over rough ground.

-The KS-750 was capable of negotiating inclines of up to forty five degrees with its powerful engine and with two soldiers and all their equipment, it could easily traverse very rough and hilly ground, this was due to its relatively high ground clearance.
+The KS-750 was capable of negotiating inclines of up to 45 degrees with its powerful engine.
+With two soldiers and all their equipment, it could easily traverse very rough and hilly ground.
+This was due to its relatively high ground clearance.

-All this performance from a heavy duty military motorcycle combination that on its own weighed over 925 lbs and with two soldiers onboard plus the MG34 machine gun, ammunition, two MP40 sub machine guns, a compliment of grenades and other equipment the bike then weighed over half a ton!
+All this performance from a heavy duty military motorcycle combination that on its own weighed over 925 lbs.
+But with two soldiers plus MG34 machine gun, ammunition, two MP40 sub machine guns, a compliment of grenades and other equipment the bike then weighed over half a ton!

 The bike could also be equipped with a trailer that was simply hitched to the back of the bike via the hook that was attached to the frame by the right of the rear saddle.